kugutsumen/encoding/keyvalue/README.md

 ## Overview

-Package Message implements the Key-Value Form Encoding as specified by the [OpenID Authentication 2.0][1] specifications.
+Package keyvalue implements the Key-Value Form Encoding as specified by the [OpenID Authentication 2.0][1] specifications.

 Key-Value Form encoding is used for signature calculation and for direct